 - Some of the poems illustrate how many of the Quaker prophets felt the immediate presence of the Divine or God through the experience of the indwelling Christ;

 - A few of the poems explore the imaginative, visionary relevance of my 9th great-grandfather, a contemporary figure and his friend Roger Williams, both dissidents and founders of Rhode Island;

 - The poems offer visionary, expressive, and expansive language drawn from the types and shadows of Old Testament prophets;

 - The poems illustrate the importance of Roger Williams and his vigorous dissent from the Puritan orthodoxy, and his sympathy for the Narragansett native people.

 About the Author

-Stan Searl, Jr., Ph.D. is the current Carroll Scholar in Residence at Pendle Hill.
+Stan Searl, Jr., Ph.D. was the Carroll Scholar in residence at Pendle Hill when the COVID-19 global pandemic hit.
 His research involves investigating the meanings of the “Gathered Meeting” in Quaker experience.